Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years

-The average maternal age at birth reached 30.9 years in 2024, marking a small increase of 0.2 years from the previous year.
-Throughout the last five years, this average has been on the rise, maintaining a five-year average of 30.6 years.
-This figure is notably 5.1 years greater than the average observed during the 1970s.
-Japan currently holds the 11th position among 38 countries worldwide in terms of average maternal age.
+The average maternal age (AMA) at birth reached 30.9 years in 2024, marking a small increase of 0.2 years from the previous year.
+AMA has shown a steady upward trend over the last five years, with a five-year average of 30.6 years.
+This figure surpasses the 1970s average by 5.1 years, reflecting a significant rise over several decades.

 Average Age at First Birth over the decades